fishenchips/fishenchips/readme.md

 👷 Currently working on: Creating my portfolio and Krukan 2.0

-📚 Trying to learn: React testing library, Jest/Vitest, Cypress
+📚 Trying to learn: React testing library, Jest/Vitest, Cypress, and Angular

 Portfolio is now live at https://portfolio-fishenchips.vercel.app/